The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 Possible locations for wellness bar concepts

-So I think there's there clearly one case for this type of functional health bar being present in really any kind of physical performance center be that a tennis club, gym or fitness studio but particularly around competitive or team sports..
+So I think there’s clearly one case for this type of functional health bar being present in really any kind of physical performance center, be that a tennis club, gym, or fitness studio, but particularly around competitive or team sports.
+Wellness bars can also be enjoyed during an afternoon tea break, making them a versatile option for various settings.

-A class of yoga might require less in terms of the mental game although there's a lot of focus and concentration involve there around concentration.
+A class of yoga might require less in terms of the mental game although there’s a lot of focus and concentration involved there around concentration.

 Upraising target markets in the wellness industry